compwright/aws-env/README.md

 Options:
-  -p, --path=PATH       Parameter key path [default: "/"] -f, --format=FORMAT   Output format: dotenv,export [default: "exec"] -h, --help            Display help for the given command.
+  -p, --path=PATH       Parameter key path [default: "/"] -f, --format=FORMAT   Output format: dotenv, env, export [default: "env"] -h, --help            Display help for the given command.
 When no command is given display help for the bin/aws-env command -q, --quiet           Do not output any message
   -V, --version         Display this application version